Japan: Miranda: 1955-1976:

-The prism top on most elder Mirandas have very visible dents, so it seems they may have been made of thinner metal than usual.
-This sample also misses the threads for external shutter release cable, only a black hole is left.
+The prism top on many elder Mirandas have very visible dents, as if they were made of thinner metal than usual.
+However, a reader tells me they were not.
+(October '19) This sample also misses the threads for external shutter release cable, only a black hole is left.
 But mechanically fully working!

 The second series: 1957-1962:

 1962: MIRANDA CAMERA CO.
 MIRANDA DR (factory and brand name in capital letters)